RahulGautamSingh-testing/onboarding-3/README.md

   - Fall back to git for modified/conflicted calculation
   - Invalidate cache when checking isOnboarded()
   - Invalidate Extract Cache
-  - New PR body which reflect the changes to config done in onboarding brancj
+  - New PR body which reflect the changes to config done in onboarding branch

 ## Observations:
+  - Fall back to git for modified/conflicted calculation ✅
+  - Use cache when checking isOnboarded() ✅
+  - Invalidate Extract Cache ✅
+  - New PR body which reflect the changes to config done in onboarding branch ✅

 ## Relevant logs: